-Energetic jazz, soul and funk of the highest order: those who are familiar with the American fusion-jazz collective surrounding band leader and bassist Michael League probably wouldn’t be expecting an acoustic concert in a traditional setting.
+Energetic jazz, soul and funk of the highest order: those who are familiar with the American jazz/funk collective surrounding band leader and bassist Michael League probably wouldn’t be expecting an acoustic concert in a traditional setting.
 And yet Snarky Puppy will be coming to The Concertgebouw for a unique, one-off show with new, unamplified arrangements of songs from their repertoire that has earned them several Grammys.
 The Netherlands has always been a second home for Snarky Puppy – it’s where they recorded We Like It Here and worked with the Metropole Orchestra on their album Sylva.
 Now the Puppies are back, this time in a way that you’ve never heard them before.

 By his own admission, his bass playing was too poor to be allowed into the official school band.
 During his first year studying jazz at the University of North Texas, the composer and multi-instrumentalist Michael League (1984) decided to start his own group instead: Snarky Puppy was born.

 What started as a group of ten school friends in 2004 went on to become one of the leading bands in the jazz world and beyond.
 Snarky Puppy cover a lot of different styles, as demonstrated by their Grammy Award for best R&B Performance (2014).

 Rather than a band, the Puppies see themselves as a music collective that comprises some 25 regular members.
 They all have their own busy careers apart from Snarky Puppy, whether solo or accompanying well-known artists like Marcus Miller, Justin Timberlake, Kirk Franklin, David Crosby, Snoop Dogg and D’Angelo.